-(1) Amounts represent the aggregate grant-date fair value of restricted stock unit and option awards granted to our named executive officers in 2022, 2021, and 2020 computed in accordance with FASB ASC Topic 718.
-The assumptions used in the valuation of these awards are consistent with the valuation methodologies specified in Note 10 to our consolidated financial statements and discussions in "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our Annual Report on Form 10-K as filed with the SEC for the year ended December 31, 2022.
+- (1) Amounts represent the aggregate grant-date fair value of RSU, PSU, and option awards granted to our named executive officers in 2023, 2022, and 2021 computed in accordance with FASB ASC Topic 718.
+The assumptions used in the valuation of these awards are consistent with the valuation methodologies specified in Note 10 to our consolidated financial statements and discussions in "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our Annual Report on Form 10-K as filed with the SEC for the year ended December 31, 2023.
 The amounts above reflect our aggregate accounting expense for these awards and do not necessarily correspond to the actual value that will be recognized by the named executive officers upon vesting or exercise of the applicable awards.
-Such stock option award reflects the annual equity awards granted in early 2021, plus a one-time retention equity award in response to a decreased stock price following our corporate restructuring announcement in November 2021.

-- (2) Amounts represent each executive's performance-based variable cash bonus, which was earned for performance in 2022, 2021, and 2020, as applicable, and paid in January or February of the following year. - (3) The amounts reported represent solely matching 401(k) plan contributions by the Company.
+For 2021, amounts reported in the "Option Awards" column reflect the annual equity awards granted in early 2021, plus a one-time retention equity award in response to a decreased stock price following our corporate restructuring announcement in November 2021. - (2) Amounts represent each executive's performance-based variable cash bonus, which was earned for performance in 2023, 2022, and 2021, as applicable, and paid in January or February of the following year. - (3) Amounts reported include the aggregate grant date fair value for PSUs calculated in accordance with the provisions of FASB ASC Topic 718 based on the probable outcome of the performance conditions as of the grant date.
+If we had determined that, as of the date of grant, it was probable that 100% of the performance conditions would be achieved, we would have assigned additional grant date fair value of the following: Steve Hoerter \$967,500; Thomas P. Kelly \$127,617; Matthew L. Sherman, M.D. \$127,617; Daniel L. Flynn, Ph.D. \$127,617; Dashyant Dhanak, Ph.D. none; and Daniel C. Martin \$86,316. - (4) The amounts reported represent solely matching 401(k) plan contributions by the Company. - (5) Dr. Dhanak joined the Company on September 5, 2023.
+His salary was prorated to reflect his partial year of service. - (6) The amounts reported represent (i) \$13,200 in matching 401(k) plan contributions by the Company, and (ii) \$225,887, the target amount of Dr. Flynn's 2023 annual bonus, paid in connection with Dr. Flynn's retirement in accordance with his transition agreement.

-Grants of Plan-Based Awards - 2022
+Grants of Plan-Based Awards - 2023

-The following table sets forth the individual awards made to each of our named executive officers during 2022.
+The following table sets forth the individual awards made to each of our named executive officers during 2023.
 For a description of the types of awards indicated below, please see our "Compensation Discussion and Analysis" above: